-Between April and October, the Brightlingsea based foot ferry runs a scheduled service to and from East Mersea Point.
+Between April and October, the Brightlingsea-based foot ferry runs a scheduled service to and from East Mersea Point.
 You can take trips from East Mersea to Brightlingsea and St Osyth.
 It takes 9-10 minutes to go from East Mersea to Brightlingsea.
 All ages are welcome as well as dogs and bicycles.
 You can find the timetables and contact information for booking here.
 If you want to take the Brightlingsea foot ferry outside of published times, then you can book a private service.
 It’s a great way to get across the estuary and explore a little of Brightlingsea too!

 What to Eat on Mersea Island

-Go to Mersea for the fresh fish and seafood.
+Go to Mersea for fresh fish and seafood.
 It is awesome.
 Whether you choose to eat at one of the excellent restaurants or the specific seafood places, you won’t be disappointed.
 The two best and most highly rated places to eat oysters on Mersea at the Company Shed and the West Mersea Oyster Bar.

 Where to Eat on Mersea Island

 In recent years two seafood restaurants have found fame on Mersea Island.
-The Company Shed West Mersea and the Mersea Island Oyster Bar also in West Mersea.
+The Company Shed West Mersea and the Mersea Island Oyster Bar are also in West Mersea.
 Both are excellent places to eat in Mersea.
 There are also several pubs on Mersea Island worth a visit.

 Eat Colchester Natives at the Company Shed